assafi2/Mach-Messages-Client---Server-IPC/README.md

 - visible as a system service to other processes (com.apple.save_service)

 - constantly receiving (serving) client requests

 - delete a client process saved data in case of its termination both normal and due to crash

 - serve multiple client requests concurrently (not blocked by a single client)

 - support copy on write optimizations for clients data

+- effective concurrency in aspects of shared data manipulation by multiple threads